Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: VQE as cluster solver

 A key advantage of the PCAT approach is that it requires only energy expectation values and overlaps, quantities that VQE can provide, rather than full state tomography, which would be exponentially costly.
 This efficiency stems from the structure of PCAT itself, as detailed in Sec.~\ref{sec:PCAT}.

-Throughout the paper, we use VQE as cluster solver, though the PCAT framework is algorithm-agnostic and applies equally to other eigenstate preparation methods such as quantum phase estimation or adiabatic state preparation.
+Throughout the paper, we use VQE as cluster solver, though the PCAT framework is algorithm agnostic and applies equally to other eigenstate preparation methods such as quantum phase estimation or adiabatic state preparation.

 VQE operates by minimizing a cost function $C(\theta)$ that depends on variational parameters $\theta$ characterizing a quantum circuit $U_{\mathrm{VQE}}(\theta)$.
-For ground-state calculations, the cost function is simply the energy expectation value, and the Rayleigh-Ritz variational principle ensures convergence to the lowest energy state.
+For ground-state calculations, the cost function is simply the energy expectation value, and the Rayleigh-Ritz variational principle ensures convergence to the lowest-energy state.
 For excited states, the situation is more subtle.
-Several approaches exist within the VQE framework for accessing excited states, including deflation methods \cite{Higgott2019}, purified state approaches \cite{Benavides-Riveros2022}, and subspace search methods \cite{Nakanishi2019}.
+Several approaches exist within the VQE framework for accessing excited states, including deflation methods \cite{Higgott2019}, purified state approaches \cite{Benavides-Riveros2022}, and subspace-search methods \cite{Nakanishi2019}.
 Deflation methods sequentially compute excited states by enforcing orthogonality with previously found states.
-Purified state and subspace search methods treat entire degenerate subspaces simultaneously, which is more natural for our purpose where we need to decouple a full quasi-degenerate 1QP subspace on finite clusters.
+Purified state and subspace-search methods treat entire degenerate subspaces simultaneously, which is more natural for our purpose where we need to decouple a full quasidegenerate 1QP subspace on finite clusters.

-The performance of VQE depends on two components: (i) the cost function, which must be designed to achieve block-diagonalization rather than simply finding individual eigenstates, and (ii) the ansatz for the variational circuit $U_{\mathrm{VQE}}(\theta)$, which must be sufficiently expressive yet trainable.
-For the ansatz, we adopt the Hamiltonian variational ansatz (HVA), which we successfully employed for ground-state energy calculations in our previous NLCE+VQE work \cite{Sumeet2024}.
+The performance of VQE depends on two components: (1) the cost function, which must be designed to achieve block diagonalization rather than simply finding individual eigenstates, and (2) the ansatz for the variational circuit $U_{\mathrm{VQE}}(\theta)$, which must be sufficiently expressive yet trainable.
+For the ansatz, we adopt the HVA, which we successfully employed for ground-state energy calculations in our previous NLCE+VQE work \cite{Sumeet2024}.
+The HVA is also well suited for excited states.
+Since the eigenstates of the full Hamiltonian are superpositions across multiple bare quasiparticle sectors of $H_0$, the ansatz must generate inter-sector mixing.
+The HVA achieves this naturally, as it is constructed directly from the terms of $H$.